Much like the early days of travelling players, there’s a travelling exhibition about the history of the theatre, and it’s currently in London.

 One such play, the Oberammergau Passion Play was first performed in 1634 as an offering to stop the plague, and as insurance, is still performed every decade to this very day.
 The next one is in 2020, if you want to book tickets now.

-Many indoor theaters were initially for the aristocracy, but by 1700 they were starting to be opened to the public.
+Many indoor theatres were initially for the aristocracy, but by 1700 they were starting to be opened to the public.
 Initially for free, but due to the demand for more performances, admission fees were soon introduced.

 The era of paying for plays had begun.

-Often seen as slightly subversive, plays were increasingly regulated by the government, in the UK for example it was King Charles II who limited the performance of Shakespeare to just two theaters in London.
+Often seen as slightly subversive, plays were increasingly regulated by the government, in the UK for example it was King Charles II who limited the performance of Shakespeare to just two theatres in London.

 Like the plays, the architecture of the theatres was not immune from politics either, as the fourth Drury Lane theatre had to have two Royal Boxes, one for King George III, and a separate one from his estranged son, the Prince of Wales.

-While seen as a threat to Royal power at one time, the exhibition also looks at how the theater responded in Soviet controlled countries, where it was also seen as a threat to Communist rule.
+While seen as a threat to Royal power at one time, the exhibition also looks at how the theatre responded in Soviet controlled countries, where it was also seen as a threat to Communist rule.
 Not to mention how it could be a tool of propaganda, as shown in images of Hitler’s travelling stages that put on suitable plays to promote the Aryan ideal.

 It’s a surprisingly informative exhibition, with a lot of nuggets of history of the development of the theatre building, rather than on the plays themselves.
 The result is a panorama of European theatre collections.